codefresh-io/cap-docs.codefresh.io/_docs/administration/access-control.md

 ### GitOps-controlled entities
-CSDP stores the state of your account entities based on GitOps principles and policies.
+CSDP stores the state of your account entities according to GitOps principles and policies.

 #### Write permissions
 Users with write permissions can access and manage files directly in the Git repository.
 Any action on the file such as create, update, or delete, is immediately reflected in the user account.